carlosperate/awesome-microbit/README.md

 - [Barefoot meets micro:bit](https://www.computingatschool.org.uk/news-and-blogs/2022/march/barefoot-meets-the-microbit) - Barefoot Computing latest set of resources, teamed up with the Micro:bit Foundation, to create three activities with an outdoors theme and making cross-curricular links to science.
 - [Intermediate Coding with micro:bit](https://csinschools.io/courses/intermediate-coding-with-microbit/) - CS in Schools materials with micro:bit designed to help teachers confidently deliver a fun, engaging, and industry-relevant programme.
 - [Code.org micro:bit Curriculum](https://code.org/maker/microbit) - Code.org has partnered with the Micro:bit Educational Foundation to offer teachers several resources on using the BBC micro:bit device.
+- [Sustainable Computing](https://www.digitall.charity/sustainablecomputing) - BBC micro:bit projects combining physical construction, coding, and environmental awareness to engage students in understanding the nature of the world around them.

 ### 🧑‍🏫 BBC Teaching Resources